JerryFleming/PyDoc/library/gzip.rst

 .. class:: GzipFile(filename=None, mode=None, compresslevel=9, fileobj=None, mtime=None)

-   Constructor for the :class:`GzipFile` class, which simulates most of the methods of a :term:`file object`, with the exception of the :meth:`truncate` method.
+   Constructor for the :class:`GzipFile` class, which simulates most of the methods of a :term:`文件对象`, with the exception of the :meth:`truncate` method.
 At least one of *fileobj* and *filename* must be given a non-trivial value.